 Water is a fundamental component of all life.
 Care for water resources is part of our call to be stewards of God’s creation.
 Water is also a critical part of our spiritual life as Christians — welcoming us into our life as Christians through baptism, and forming a powerful thread throughout the scriptures, symbolizing life, faith and the love of God.

-Dr. Gil Waldkoenig, Professor of Church and Society at the Lutheran Theological Seminary at Gettysburg led this theological reflection on water for LAMPa on May 27, 2015.
+Dr. Gil Waldkoenig, Professor of Church and Society at United Lutheran Seminary led this theological reflection on water for LAMPa on May 27, 2015.
 Hear the recording in two parts:

 - Water – Part 1, 17 min.
 2 Kings 5 – Story of Naaman being cleansed in the water.
 Water concerns globally and in Pa.
 Human arrogance and the limits to water use.